-In this Year 3 Updated version of the strategy, we have built upon, reviewed and refreshed the over 90 ideas for projects that were identified in 2020 to reduce carbon emissions and increasing carbon absorption.
-Our aim is to implement as many of these as we can over the remaining 6 years of the strategy.
+In this Year 3 Updated version of the strategy, we have built upon, reviewed and refreshed over 100 ideas for projects that were identified in 2020 to reduce carbon emissions and increasing carbon absorption.
+Feedback received from our consultation in May 2024 has been incorporated into this revised version, along with information gathered from other sources, such as Climate Emergency UK's Climate Scorecards.
+Our aim is to implement as many of these as we can within available resources over the remaining 6 years of the strategy.
 In addition to other actions, we might take responding to new opportunities.